Dr. Shannon Robertson

 Academic/Research Interests

-• The bulk of my research has centered on various issues pertaining to cognitive aging, especially age differences in the variability of cognitive performance.
+Much of my past research centered on various issues pertaining to cognitive aging, especially age differences in the variability of cognitive performance.
 More specifically, I have examined age-differences in the moment-to-moment inconsistency in performance on tasks of speeded decision making, visual search, and working memory.
-My current research into the matter examines whether individual and age differences in fluctuations of executive control can account for levels of prospective memory performance.

 Areas of Concentration